The Nomination Process

 References from members of the college will be given special consideration by the Program Committee.
 Click here for a complete listing of the current Fellows.

 Reference Letter Checklist

-- Do the reference letters address and demonstrate that the candidate meets those criteria in at least three of the categories outlined in “Program Committee Evaluation Categories?”
+- Do the reference letters address and demonstrate that the candidate meets those criteria in at least three of the categories outlined in “Selection Committee Evaluation Categories?”

 - Do the reference letters address significant and exceptional contributions to the plumbing engineering and design profession, the society or to the plumbing industry?